Yuri Andropov: Foreign policy

 In foreign policy, the conflict in Afghanistan continued even though Andropov, who now felt the invasion was a mistake, half-heartedly explored options for a negotiated withdrawal.
 Andropov's rule was also marked by deterioration of relations with the United States.
 During a much-publicized "walk in the woods" with Soviet dignitary Yuli Kvitsinsky, American diplomat Paul Nitze suggested a compromise for reducing nuclear missiles in Europe on both sides that the Politburo ignored.
 Kvitsinsky later wrote that, despite his efforts, the Soviet leadership was not interested in compromise, instead calculating that peace movements in the West would force the Americans to capitulate.
 On 8 March 1983, Reagan called the Soviet Union an "evil empire".
 On 23 March, he announced the Strategic Defense Initiative.
 Reagan claimed this research program into ballistic missile defense was "consistent with our obligations under the ABM Treaty".
 Andropov dismissed this claim, saying, "It is time they [Washington] stopped ... search[ing] for the best ways of unleashing nuclear war. ...
 Engaging in this is not just irresponsible.
 It is insane".

 In August 1983, Andropov made an announcement that the USSR would stop all work on space-based weapons.
 One of his most notable acts as leader of the Soviet Union was in response to a letter from a 10-year-old American child, Samantha Smith, inviting her to the Soviet Union.
 She came, but he was too ill to meet with her, thus revealing his grave condition to the world.
 Meanwhile, the Soviet Union suspended talks with the U.S. on intermediate-range nuclear weapons in Europe in November 1983, and by the end of the year the Soviets had broken off all arms control negotiations.

 Massive bad publicity worldwide came when Soviet fighters shot down a civilian jet liner, Korean Air Flight KAL-007, which carried 269 passengers and crew.
 It had strayed over the Soviet Union on 1 September 1983 on its scheduled route from Anchorage, Alaska, to Seoul, South Korea.
 Andropov kept secret that the Soviet Union held in its possession the black box from KAL 007 that proved the pilot had made a typographical error when entering data in the automatic pilot.
 The Soviet air defence system was unprepared to deal with a civilian airliner, and the shooting down was a matter of following orders without question.
 Instead of admitting an accident, Soviet media proclaimed a brave decision to meet a Western provocation.
-Together with the low credibility created by the poor explanation of the 1986 Chernobyl disaster, the episode demonstrated an inability to deal with public relations crises; the propaganda system was useful only for people and states aligned with the Soviet Union.
-Both crises were escalated by technological and organizational failures, compounded by human error.